-b.
-List and comment on the major weaknesses of the program.
+a.List and comment on the major weaknesses of the program.

 As highlighted in the last program review, the program relies heavily on enrolling "Rising Scholars" students.
-Attracting more community students will be the division's focus for 2025-2028.
+The division's focus for 2025-2028 will be attracting more community students.
 The division thoroughly explores all scheduling options to ensure the best possible outcomes.
 However, certain constraints may slow our progress in achieving our goals.
 The "Guarantee" initiative is the college's strategy to encourage more community students to enroll in face-to-face and online classes.